Crabbox docs

 • changing internal/providers/daytona.

-Daytona is a hybrid provider. run and warmup use Daytona SDK/toolbox APIs for sandbox lifecycle, archive upload, extraction, and process execution.
-Explicit ssh access mints a short-lived Daytona SSH token and then uses the normal Crabbox SSH client.
+Daytona is an SSH-lease provider with a delegated execution path. run and warmup create the sandbox from a Daytona snapshot and drive sync and command execution through the Daytona SDK/toolbox APIs (archive upload, extraction, and process execution) — they do not run over SSH. crabbox ssh mints a short-lived Daytona SSH access token, then connects through the normal Crabbox SSH client.

-Use Daytona when the sandbox image should come from a Daytona snapshot and command execution should stay inside Daytona's toolbox APIs.
-Use AWS, Hetzner, or Static SSH when you need a normal long-lived SSH lease for Actions hydration or VNC/code workflows.
+Use Daytona when the box image should come from a Daytona snapshot and command execution should stay inside Daytona's toolbox APIs.
+Reach for AWS, Hetzner, or the static ssh provider instead when you need a normal long-lived SSH lease for Actions hydration, desktop/VNC, or code workflows.

 #Commands